-Service & Leadership in Nursing Award: To Be Announced at the Pinning Convocation
+Service & Leadership in Nursing Award:

 Given to a graduating senior who has made outstanding leadership and service contributions during his or her time at Hiram College.

-Summit/Portage District Ohio Nurses Association Award: To Be Announced at the Pinning Convocation
+Summit/Portage District Ohio Nurses Association Award:

 Given to a graduating senior who has demonstrated organizational leadership and service.

-Political Science Department Awards
+Political Science Program Awards

-Psychology Department Awards
+Psychology Program Awards

 Psi Chi gives national recognition for academic excellence and offers opportunities for networking, scholarships and leadership development in the field.

-Psychology and Philosophy Department Awards
+Psychology and Philosophy Program Awards

-The Thomas Wayne Grant Prize: Rachel Petrack
+The Thomas Wayne Grant Prize:

 Athletic Department Awards